ccccc170/BE-Project-NC-News/README.md

 **Hosted version:**

-A hosted version of this project can be found here: https://craigs-nc-news.herokuapp.com/ (however it does not work and I have no idea why! :D)
+A hosted version of this project can be found here: https://craigs-nc-news.herokuapp.com/api

 **Project summary:**